mussol/100-days-of-code/log.md

 ### Day 34: February 20, 2017

 After some days without computer and barely 20 minutes on the best of days, I managed to start/complete the JavaScript course on SoloLearn (via ipad).
 Last module's theory on DOM, event handlers and animations was actually new to me.

+### Day 35: February 21, 2017

+JavaScript30 first lesson: drum kit.
+Implemented step by step the vanilla JS explained during the exercise and later played a bit with the css.
+I understood much better the JS code now than a few days ago when I attempted it for the first time (yay!).
+Also learned about template literals, which I'd never used before.
+All in all a very fruitful day so far.
+Later read as well about list comprehensions, practiced filter, map and reduce functions.